Therapeutic recreation provides a variety of year-round activities, including:

 Internship Supervisor: Full-time CTRS (Meets all NCTRC site supervisor standards)

 Note: Interns are hired with the city for minimum wage.
 Interns are covered by workman’s compensation for on the job injury or illness.
 Interns are strongly encouraged to carry their own medical and liability insurance.
 Interns are eligible for mileage reimbursement when using their own vehicles to transport themselves in between sites.

-- Must be a current senior in the process of obtaining a degree from an accredited college or university in Therapeutic Recreation, Special Education, Adaptive Physical Education or a related field and working to complete NCTRC requirements.
+- Must be a current senior in the process of obtaining a degree from an accredited college or university in Therapeutic Recreation and working to complete NCTRC requirements.

 - Have a minimum G.P.A. of 3.0 or higher in Therapeutic Recreation coursework.

 - Applicants must pass a background check prior to an offer being made.